tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

 - No view regards the degree of generalization / adaption / embodiment / self-construction / communication / cognition.

-[Mae (1993)](https://www.cs.uml.edu/~holly/91.549/readings/maes94modeling.pdf) wrote even earlier, yet less cited definition:
+**Who actually coined the term "Autonomous agent"?**

+> Franklin & Graesser did not actually define the term:
+>
-"Autonomous Agents are systems that inhabit dynamic, unpredictable environment in which they try to satisfy a set of time-dependent goals or motivations."
+>[Mae](https://www.cs.uml.edu/~holly/91.549/readings/maes94modeling.pdf) defined in 1993 "Autonomous agent": "Autonomous Agents are systems that inhabit dynamic, unpredictable environment in which they try to satisfy a set of time-dependent goals or motivations."

 ---